onodude/OnoKit-iOS/Rulebook.md

 # Rulebook

-The convention styles below make up a guideline for the library style.
+These are general convention guidelines for the library style.

 Please check out the `Example` module for a better understanding.